Home Burglary Statistics in the US

 Filing too many claims may cancel the policy

-Frequent burglary claims may cause your insurer to drop your coverage, making future insurance harder and more expensive to get.
+Frequent burglary claims can prompt your insurer to drop your coverage, making future insurance harder and more expensive to secure.

 loanReview icon